 About the Journal

-The International Journal of Chinese and English Translation & Interpreting (IJCETI) is an international, open access, bi-lingual, and peer-reviewed periodical concerning the translation and interpreting of Chinese and English language pair.
-This specific pair of languages is of increasing interest among both scholars and practitioners as it represents two major languages for international business, cultural exchange and global collaboration in the 21st century.
+The International Journal of Chinese and English Translation & Interpreting (IJCETI) is an international, open access, and peer-reviewed journal on Chinese and English translation and interpreting.
+This specific language pair is of increasing interest among both scholars and practitioners as it represents two major languages for international business, cultural exchange and global collaboration in the 21st century.

 The Journal publishes a broad range of original articles including but not restricted to research articles, commentaries, tutorials, professional practice reflections, book reviews, and other forms of scholarly outcomes from academic studies and vocational practices.
 Novel formats of articles that can effectively share experience, knowledge, and know-how are welcome.